 - Cover and store leftover bread bowls at room temperature for a couple days or in the refrigerator for 1 week.
 You can also freeze the baked bread bowls for up to 3 months, then thaw overnight in the refrigerator.
 Bring to room temperature before serving.

-*I haven't tried this dough with whole wheat flour, but I expect it to taste a little dry.
+- Whole Wheat Flour: I haven’t tried this dough with whole wheat flour, but I expect it to taste a little dry.
 You may have to add a little more water.

-*You can halve this recipe to make only 3 bread bowls.
+- Half Recipe: You can halve this recipe to make only 3 bread bowls.
 Or make the dough as written and freeze half for later use (see make ahead tip).

-*I love adding a little flavor to the bread dough.
+- Adding Flavor: I love adding a little flavor to the bread dough.
 I tested the recipe with a couple teaspoons of garlic powder and could hardly taste it.
 (Though I could certainly smell it!)
 I increased to 1.5 Tablespoons and it left a light and lovely garlic flavor.
 Adding garlic powder is optional, but tastes wonderful in the bread.
 If it pairs nicely with your soup of choice, definitely add it!
 You can also add 1-2 Tablespoons Italian seasoning or rosemary, or a Tablespoon of onion powder.

-Dinner rolls: Makes 24 rolls, which is likely more than you need, but you can freeze half of the dough for later.
+- Dinner Rolls: Makes 24 rolls, which is likely more than you need, but you can freeze half of the dough for later.
 Prepare dough through step 4.
 Instead of forming into 6 balls in step 5, divide the dough in half.
 Freeze half of the dough for later use (see make ahead tip) and form the other half into 12 balls.
-Place balls in a greased 9x13 baking pan.
+Place balls in a greased 9×13 baking pan.
 Cover lightly and set aside to rest for 20 minutes.
 Brush with egg wash, score with an X if desired (not necessary) and bake at 350°F (177°C) for 25-28 minutes or until the tops and edges are golden brown.

-Pizza dough: Makes 4 12-inch pizza crusts, which is likely more than you need, but you can freeze half of the dough for later.
+- Pizza Dough: Makes 4 12-inch pizza crusts, which is likely more than you need, but you can freeze half of the dough for later.
 Prepare dough through step 4.
 Instead of forming into 6 balls in step 5, divide the dough in half.
 Freeze half of the dough for later use (see make ahead tip) and form the other half into 2 large balls.
 Cover lightly and set aside to rest for 20 minutes.
 Flatten each ball of dough 1 at a time on a lightly floured surface or on a silicone baking mat.
 You could also do this directly on your greased pizza pan.
 Flatten and stretch into a 12-inch round circle.
 Brush with a little olive oil (no need for egg wash).
 Add toppings and bake in a super hot oven at 475°F (246°C).
 Pizzas typically take 12-15 minutes.

-Crusty bread loaves: Makes about 3 loaves of crusty bread.
+- Crusty Bread Loaves: Makes about 3 loaves of crusty bread.
 Prepare dough through step 4.
 Instead of forming into 6 balls in step 5, divide the dough into 3 pieces.
 You can freeze 1 or 2 pieces for later use (see make ahead tip).
 Round into a ball as best you can and place onto a lined baking sheet.
 Cover lightly and set aside to rest for 30 minutes.
 The dough will spread out a bit.
 Brush with egg wash, score with an X, and bake at 400°F (204°C) for 30 minutes or until the tops and edges are golden brown.

 Begin with quality yeast. 🙂